Construction Class 5

-This Construction Brief will give you an overview of ISO's Construction Class 5 – modified fire resistive construction.
-When you've completed this course, you'll know what an ISO report means when it says a building is modified fire resistive construction.
-And you'll understand why a particular structure is—or isn't—modified fire resistive.
+This Construction Brief will give you an overview of Verisk 's Construction Class 5 – modified fire-resistive construction.
+When you've completed this course, you will know what a Verisk report means when it says a building is modified fire-resistive construction.
+And you'll understand why a particular structure is—or isn't—modified fire-resistive.

 Wall, floor, and roof assembly with noncombustible panels, with one-hour fire-resistance rating

 Poured gypsum roof with one-hour fire-resistance rating